ExcaliburZero/readme-template/README.md

 ```
 readme-template -n README.md
 ```

+## Contributing
+README Template is always open for contributions.
+Check out the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more information on joining in on the devleopment process.

 ## License
 README Template is available under the [CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/), see the `LICENSE` file for more information.